 And remember these two words for the rest of the summer: Al fresco.
 Whenever possible.

 Making pizza on the grill takes a little bit of courage the first time, but after you do it once, you'll be back for more.
 Few grilled foods have this much “wow” factor!
 After a few times, you will be pretty much an expert at the whole thing.
-This recipe has step by step instructions, but Elise also has some very helpful tips on the basics of grilling pizza.
+This recipe has step by step instructions, but you can find more helpful tips on the basics of grilling pizza here.